-The currencies that give rise to this risk of the Group are primarily Ringgit Malaysia ("MYR"), United States dollar ("USD") and Singapore dollar ("SGD").
+The currencies that give rise to this risk of the Group are primarily Ringgit Malaysia ("MYR"), United States dollar ("USD"), Singapore dollar ("SGD") and Indonesian rupiah ("IDR").

-The currencies that give rise to this risk of the Company are primarily Ringgit Malaysia ("MYR") and New Zealand dollar ("NZD").
+The currencies that give rise to this risk of the Company are primarily Ringgit Malaysia ("MYR"), New Zealand dollar ("NZD") and United States dollar ("USD").